DanySK/course-laboratory-of-software-systems/slides/content/52-ddd-elements/_index.md

 ## Effective Knowledge Crunching (1/3)

-Creating a useful model is a collaborative experience: however, business users can also find it tiring and unproductive
+> **Creating a useful model is a collaborative experience: however, business users can also find it tiring and unproductive!**

 1. *Focus on the most interesting conversations*
     * Start with the areas of the problem domain that keep the business up at night
         * E.g.: Which parts of the current system are hard to use?
 Which manual processes stop them from doing value‐adding work?
 What changes would increase revenue or improve operational efficiencies and save money from the bottom line?

     * The most interesting conversations will reveal where you should spend most of your effort on creating a shared understanding and a shared language.

 ---